Curriculum Guide

 A graduation requirement introduced in 2008, the Independent Learning Experience (ILE) gives Winsor seniors an opportunity to pursue a specific interest independently.
 Students design their own projects, guided by a faculty seminar leader and a mentor/supervisor in an area of interest.
 Winsor students engage in the ILE during the final month of their senior year.

-This course is designed to help students prepare for their ILE and is required for all Class VIII students.
+This course is designed to help students prepare for their ILE projects and is required for all Class VIII students.
 Students work with a seminar leader on designing and planning a project to be executed in May.
 Seminars meet two times per cycle.
-The ILE seminar is a pass/fail course, and students, with guidance from their ILE leaders, will write their own mid-semester comments and complete a self-evaluation of their learning habits.
+With guidance from their ILE leaders, students will write their own mid-semester comments and complete a self-evaluation of their learning habits.